 You’re also using an aerosol-based product, which can easily get into your mouth, nose, and airways if you’re not careful.

-That’s why you want to be sure you have a painting mask, gloves, eyeglasses and protection for your arms and legs.
+That’s why you want to be sure you have a painting face mask, gloves, eyeglasses, and protection for your arms and legs.

 The last thing you want is to breathe in that paint or get it into your eyes.
 The right protective gear helps you stay a whole lot safer.